-It’s important to note that several places, like the White House and the Capital Building were cordoned off ergo inaccessible due to the failed insurrection attempts back in January by terrorist groups within the United States.
-Furthermore, some museums have changed their hours or have been closed since the beginning of the pandemic, but are reopening in May as pandemic restrictions ease up, so don’t forget to check opening times of attractions you’d like to visit before booking your stay.
+It’s important to note that several places, like the White House and the Capitol Building, were cordoned off ergo inaccessible due to the failed insurrection attempts back in January by terrorist groups within the United States.
+Furthermore, some museums have changed their hours or have been closed since the beginning of the pandemic but are reopening in May as pandemic restrictions ease up, so don’t forget to check opening times of attractions you’d like to visit before booking your stay.
 With this in mind, 48 hours in Washington DC is the perfect amount of time to see many of the major landmarks in the area.

 The Hay-Adams Hotel

 Upon arrival to the city, we checked into The Hay-Adams hotel, which had come highly recommended by friends and family.
-It turned out to far exceed our expectations, and ended up being one of our favorite hotels we’ve ever stayed in.
+It turned out to far exceed our expectations and ended up being one of our favorite hotels we’ve ever stayed in.

 Lots of people were milling about taking photos and graduation portraits, which was heartwarming to see after such a bizarre year.
-If you’re looking for a place to jog, run, or just enjoy a walk on a sunny day, this area which includes the aforementioned monuments and pool, as well as the surrounding grassy parks and running trails where cherry blossoms bloom in early April, called the National Mall aka America’s Front Yard, the perfect place to do so.
+If you’re looking for a place to jog, run, or enjoy a walk on a sunny day, this area which includes the aforementioned monuments and pool, as well as the surrounding grassy parks and running trails where cherry blossoms bloom in early April, called the National Mall aka America’s Front Yard, the perfect place to do so.
 It’s also where Captain America goes for a run in the Winter Soldier movie.
 The more you know!

-As we continued walking towards the United States Capital Building, we passed by several museums & museum offices, including the Smithsonian & its gardens, as well as the National Museum of Asian Art, which is at the very top of my list of things to visit the next time we are in DC.
-I absolutely love museums and Asian art in my opinion, particularly Japanese, Korean, Indian, and Vietnamese art, have some of the most intricate and unique artistic styles, so I’d love to see what’s inside this museum.
+As we continued walking towards the United States Capitol Building, we passed by several museums & museum offices, including the Smithsonian & its gardens, as well as the National Museum of Asian Art, which is at the very top of my list of things to visit the next time we are in DC.
+I absolutely love museums and Asian art, in my opinion, particularly Japanese, Korean, Indian, and Vietnamese art, which have some of the most intricate and unique artistic styles, so I’d love to see what’s inside this museum.

-On our second full day in DC, we walked through Georgetown neighborhood to admire the colorful buildings, and unique front doors & flower boxes that make this neighborhood stunning.
+On our second full day in DC, we walked through Georgetown neighborhood to admire the colorful buildings and unique front doors & flower boxes that make this neighborhood stunning.

-We stopped for lunch at Rakuya, a Thai, Chinese & Japanese restaurant that had lots of indoor and outdoor seating.
+We stopped for lunch at Rakuya, a Thai, Chinese & Japanese restaurant with lots of indoor and outdoor seating.
 We each ordered a beautiful bento box and a sushi roll, which ended up being far too much food for us, but everything was so delightful and transported us back to our wonderful time in Japan.
 I can’t recommend this place enough if you love Japanese food!

 On our next visit, which will hopefully be longer than 48 hours in Washington DC, we hope to eat at more of the wonderful places in town, explore some of the many, many museums in DC, and hopefully see government buildings and landmarks without restrictions.
 All things considered, we had a phenomenal time, and I am so excited to visit again soon since we live so close now.

-See more of my Washington DC posts, here.
+See more of my Washington DC posts here.

-Follow me on instagram @AnnieFairfax
+Follow me on Instagram @AnnieFairfax.